David Hinkins

 David P. Hinkins is an American politician and a Republican member of the Utah State Senate representing District 26.
 Prior to redistricting he represented District 27. since January 1, 2009.

 Personal life, education, and career

-Hinkins attended Emery County High School and Utah Technical College in Provo, which is (now Utah Valley University).
-Hinkins is a businessman by profession, which has given him a substantial amount of wealth.
-Hinkins is married.
+Hinkins attended Emery County High School and Utah Technical College in Provo (which is now Utah Valley University).
+Hinkins is married and is a businessman by profession.